SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

    .. warning::

       Upgrading the database make take some time.
 Do no interrupt the process!
-      During this time, the SeisComP messaging system is unavailable causing a downtime of the system.
+      During this time, the |scname| messaging system is unavailable causing a downtime of the system.

    After applying the migration scripts the database should be at the correct version.
    Test again with: ::